rbtr/sorttv/README.md

 ```

 ### Linux E2E Example
-If you have an `unsorted` directory where media is continuously added, and a `tv` directory where it should be sorted to automatically, this can all be wired up together with some `systemd` tricks to provide a hands-off autosorting pipeline:
+If you have an `unsorted` directory where media is continuously added, and a `tv` directory where it should be sorted to, this can all be wired up together with some `systemd` tricks to provide a hands-off autosorting pipeline:

 ```
 # /etc/systemd/system/sorttv.path